-As of January 31, 2022, the Company had a tax-effected state net operating loss carryforward of \$1.5 million.
-Our state net operating loss carryforwards begin to expire starting with fiscal year 2030.
+As of January 31, 2023, the Company had tax-effected federal and state net operating loss carryforwards of \$11.1 million.
+Our federal net operating loss may be carried forward indefinitely, while our state net operating loss carryforwards begin to expire starting with fiscal year 2030.